 In recent times, there has been considerable interest among homeowners to plant zoysia grass in their lawns.
 The biggest attraction is due to its low maintenance requirement and natural growing ability.

-If you're planning to grow zoysia grass in your lawn, you need to know both pros and cons.
+If you’re planning to grow zoysia grass on your lawn, you need to know both pros and cons.

 Pros of Zoysia Grass